chef-boneyard/httpd/README.md

 - `timeout` - Amount of time the server will wait for certain events before failing a request.
 Defaults to '400'

+- `extra_options` - Hash that will be sent directly to the httpd.conf template in the form of `key = value`.
+This can be used to add additional directives to your configuration.

 - `version` - Apache software version to use.
 Available options are '2.2', and '2.4', depending on platform.
 Defaults to latest available.